kurotetsuka/papers/src/turing_criticism.md

 One limitation of discrete-state machines is discussed in [&sect;2.3](
 #crits-math).
 It is absolutely not the sole limitation of such
 machines, nor are such machines the only universal computers.
-Discrete- state machines are just the easiest of universal computers to program.
+Discrete- state machines are simply the easiest of universal computers to program.
 Turing seems to have some obsession with such machines, perhaps due to his familiarity with them.
-Which such machines are capable of emulating any mechanism, any emulation is inefficient.
+While such machines are capable of emulating any mechanism, any emulation is inefficient.
 All modern knowledge on intelligence and the mechanisms of the brain indicate that it is a continuous, massively parallel process.
 While the emulation approach is theoretically feasible, it would be quite ineffective.
 Instead, it seems that working directly with neural machines gives much better results.
 Present day research on the programming of neural turing machines demonstrates this.

 ## 4.0 Improvements {#improvements}
 Given all of the above, I will attempt to offer an improvement on the